 There are plenty of options for distributors nowadays compared to even just a few years ago: CDBaby was pretty much the first mover so it’s the biggest still, but now there’s also Distrokid, Tunecore, and a ton more.
 Pros & cons abound with each of them, depending on how much music you’re releasing, and for how long.
 We respect this comparative article about your choices, so go take a look (thanks, Ari!).
 For what it’s worth (because we’re all about being realistically helpful and not mysteriously vague), most of our Mountain musicians use Distrokid or CDBaby, although we’ve also worked with Tunecore and Spinnup.
 Distrokid supports musicians who have a lot of music to release and they want to release it effortlessly & quickly, while CDBaby is a little more thorough and better for those musicians with just a handful of releases.
 Pick whatever seems best for your goals & Definition of Success.

 *An important note on a common misconception about royalties from streaming*: it's unlikely that you'll make a significant amount of money from royalties alone, especially from streaming services at the beginning of your career.
 Eventually royalties become a reliable form of regular, passive income, but that's only after a lot of effort from all the other sides of the career working together to build a fanbase.
-Try not to see streaming royalties with too high of expectations at the beginning because distributing your music fully on all the DSPs, etc, is moreso a marketing funnel to hook and invite fans into your Music World (after stumbling into you online, seeing you play live at a show, hearing about you from a friend, etc.); without music released, your World doesn't exist substantially for a fan to enter and hang out.
+Try not to see streaming royalties with too high of expectations at the beginning because distributing your music fully on all the DSPs, etc, is more of a marketing funnel to hook and invite fans into your Music World (after stumbling into you online, seeing you play live at a show, hearing about you from a friend, etc.); without music released, your World doesn't exist substantially for a fan to enter and hang out.
 So, don't get fixated on making money from streaming at the beginning of your career, move to the other revenue-generators instead.
-We digress.

-The second part of the equations is less easy: Royalty Collection is one of the Revenue-Generation items we listed above.
+The second part of the equation is less easy: Royalty Collection is one of the Revenue-Generation items we listed above.
 Putting aside all debates about the injustices of royalty amounts simply for times' sake here, royalties & their collection are almost always misunderstood by musicians.
 Let us crack our knuckles and give you a grin - because we’ve gotten very good at teaching what royalties are all about:

 What’s often glossed over is why a royalty exists in the first place.
-Essentially, music is an intangible product that happens over the time dimension.
-Let’s make that sound less confusingly intellectual: it’s not like paying for other products, like a sandwich.
+Essentially, music is an intangible product that happens over a period of the time dimension.
+Let’s make that sound less confusing: it’s not like paying for other products, like a sandwich.
 You hand over money for a sandwich, you eat that sandwich, then you & the sandwich-maker both move on with your lives.
 Instead, music isn’t just one sandwich, it’s infinitely reproducible, and it’s usable at anytime, anywhere.
 This is both objectively incredible and insane.
 What a world.
 So, since musicians can’t stand at a counter and ask everyone to pay to listen to their song each time in such a sandwich-selling style, how would they make a living from this use of their music?
 Radio stations, movies, dentist’s offices, supermarkets, cover bands, gyms, and Spotify can’t just get to use everyone’s music for free, can they?
 That would suck for musicians - create a product that just happens to be intangible, so everyone gets away with using it for free, and you get nothing for all that work.